fncokg/pandoc-tex-numbering/README.md

 For more examples, see also the [Customized Metadata Examples](#customized-metadata).

 ## Equations
 - `multiline-environments`: Possible multiline environment names separated by commas.
-Default is "cases,align,aligned,gather,multline,flalign".
+Default is "cases,align,aligned,gather,gathered,multline,flalign".
 The equations under these environments will be numbered line by line.

 ## Theorems
 - `theorem-names`: The names of the theorems separated by commas.
 Default is "".
 For example, if you have `\newtheorem{thm}{Theorem}` and `\newtheorem{lem}{Lemma}`, you should set the metadata `theorem-names` to "thm,lem".